Battle of the Bismarck Sea - Conflict & Dates:

 Assessing the failures of his command during the first two months of 1943, Kenney revised tactics and embarked on a rapid training program to ensure better success against maritime targets.
 As the Allies set to work, Vice Admiral Gunichi Mikawa began making plans to shift the 51st Infantry Division from Rabaul, New Britain to Lae, New Guinea.
 On February 28, the convoy, consisting of eight transports and eight destroyers assembled at Rabaul.
 For additional protection, 100 fighters were to provide cover.
 To lead the convoy, Mikawa selected Rear Admiral Masatomi Kimura.

-Battle of the Bismarck Sea:
+Battle of the Bismarck Sea - Striking the Japanese:

 Due to Allied signals intelligence, Kenney was aware that a large Japanese convoy would be sailing for Lae in early March.
 Departing Rabaul, Kimura originally intended to pass south of New Britain but changed his mind at the last minute to take advantage a storm front that was moving along the north side of the island.
 This front provided cover through the day on March 1 and Allied reconnaissance planes were unable to locate the Japanese force.
 Around 4:00 PM, an American B-24 Liberator briefly spotted the convoy, but the weather and time of day precluded an attack (Map).